 You will have to take your carburetor apart to fix the float or you can take it to your local small engine mechanic to have the carburetor rebuilt.

-2. Cracked or Soft Fuel Filter on Your Generator
+2. Cracked or Soft Fuel Filter

 On most portable generators, you will find the fuel filter installed at the bottom of the fuel tank to keep dirt and other contaminants from entering the fuel system.